Yenikayitlar/collabfun/README.md

 # collabfun
 trustless collaborative token launch

-a fully trustless smart contract on BNB Chain for two untrusting parties to collaboratively launch a BEP-20 memecoin.
+a fully trustless smart contract on a Chain for two untrusting parties to collaboratively launch a BEP-20 memecoin.

 Requirement: